Personal Home Security

 • Prepare to submit to the intruder's demands.

 Assess your personal home security for the sake yourself and your family.
-Join your Neighborhood Watch program.
 And be careful out there.
 The world is less safe with every passing day.